What is Burial Insurance?

 Who Can Purchase Burial Insurance?

 Almost anyone is eligible to purchase burial insurance.
-While you will need to answer a few medical questions, there is no medical exam requirement.
-Most people will qualify for a policy, and future medical issues do not affect the policyholder's eligibility for coverage.
+While you will need to answer a few medical questions, there is no medical exam requirement for most policies, and future medical issues do not affect the policyholder's eligibility for coverage.

 What Does it Cost?

-Most burial insurance policies include fixed premiums.
-That means you will pay the same amount at the beginning of the policy's term and at the end.
-Typically, your burial insurance will cost a few dollars a week.
-However, certain policies can be as expensive as $1,000 a month.
-Definitely shop around to find the most affordable policy for your budget and needs.
+Most burial insurance policies include fixed premiums, which means you pay the same amount at the beginning and end of the policy's term.
+Typically, burial insurance costs a few dollars a week, though some policies can be much more expensive depending on coverage and rider options.

 How Much Coverage do you Get?

 When purchasing burial insurance, you can decide how much coverage to buy.
-Policies normally offer death benefits that range from $3,000 to $50,000.
-Remember that premiums for a $5,000 policy will be less than a $10,000 policy, but a larger policy will cover more funeral expenses.
-Compare the costs of different policies as you decide what you can afford.
+Policies normally offer death benefits that range from $3,000 to $50,000; premiums for a $5,000 policy will be less than for a $10,000 policy, but a larger policy will cover more funeral expenses.

 How do you Pay for It?